arnold-shakirov/Tree-Functions/README.md

-# Tree functions
+# Tree Data Structure Project

 ## Overview
-This C++ project contains a program implemented in the `main.cpp` file, designed for executing specific computational tasks efficiently.
-The program processes input, runs algorithms, and outputs results based on defined logic.
-The code is structured for flexibility, allowing easy modifications or extensions.
+This project implements a tree data structure in C++.
+The program provides functionality to create, manage, and interact with a tree, including insertion, traversal, and other operations.
+The main logic is handled in the `main1.cpp` file, while the `tree.cpp` and `tree.h` files manage the tree structure and related operations.

 ## Features
-- **Efficient Computation**: Handles complex calculations and processing tasks.
-- **Modular Design**: Organized in a way that makes the program easily extendable and maintainable.
-- **Custom Input/Output**: Designed to handle different types of input and provide relevant output.
+- **Tree Data Structure**: Implements a tree data structure for organizing and storing data.
+- **Insertion**: Supports insertion of nodes into the tree.
+- **Traversal**: Allows for traversal of the tree using standard methods (in-order, pre-order, post-order).
+- **Modular Design**: The code is split into separate files (`tree.h` for declarations and `tree.cpp` for implementation) for easy maintenance and extension.

+## Class Overview
+- **`tree.h`**: Header file that contains the declarations for the tree class and its member functions.
+- **`tree.cpp`**: Implementation file that contains the logic for the tree operations (e.g., insertion, traversal).
+- **`main1.cpp`**: The entry point for the program, where the tree is instantiated and various operations are performed.

 ## How to Compile and Run